chukwuma1976/age-of-heroes/README.md

 The fourth section is Heroes in Action.
 This is a dynamic slide show which shows our heroes in some of their finest and most memorable moments.
 It ranges from displays of flight, super speed, combat prowess, and more.

+Go to this link: https://youtu.be/xE3SXa69ibE for a demo on using this application so that you too can be a hero.

 ## To run this app

 In the project directory, you can run: